 Internet is not a thing (and that’s a good thing)

-After my digital detox in Botswana and Namibia, I knew I wasn’t going to miss social media while in the jungle.
-Wifi is hard to get hold of in Guyana: most ecolodges don’t have it at all, and those that do charge a fee for that as it is tremendously expensive for them to get data.
+Wifi is hard to get hold of in Guyana: most ecolodges don’t have it at all, and those that do charge a fee for that as it is tremendously expensive.
 If you are planning to travel to Guyana, be prepared to be offline for a while, and to fully enjoy whatever the country has to offer.

 People are truly welcoming

 It may be because it is an English speaking country; it may also be because tourists are such a rare thing that the locals feel appreciative of them.
-One of the things to do in Guyana that I enjoyed the most is getting to meet and talk to the locals.
-I found them to truly kind and generous.
+You will definitely enjoy meeting and talking to the locals – they are truly kind and generous.

 It is an up and coming ecotourism destination

 Guyana is finally opening up to tourism, and it is doing so in the best possible way, making it a point to respect its environment, its wildlife and its cultures – after all, these are its biggest resources.
 Having said so, garbage disposal is still an issue in the most remote parts of the country (they are so isolated, after all!).
-So I recommend to those who plan to travel to Guyana to leave as little footprint as possible.
+Leave as little footprint as possible.
 An easy thing to do is taking your own water bottle to fill up at the lodges, instead of relying on plastic bottles.

 How to travel to Guyana

 The best way to travel to Guyana is by plane, as there really is only two legal land border crossings at Nieuw Nickerie (Suriname) and Bonfim (Brazil).
 There is no legal land crossing with Venezuela.
 There are direct flights to Georgetown from the United States (Miami and New York); Trinidad and Tobago (Port of Spain); Bridgetown (Barbados) and Paramaibo (Suriname).